Abhinav-Prakashh/calculator-made-in-c/README.md

 # calculator-made-in-c
- In this project, I made a simple calculator program using c language.
+ In this project, I made a simple calculator program using c language.<br>
+ This contains operations like addition, subtraction, multiplication, division and finding the square root of a number.